-Combining all results discussed above, we draw the glass phase diagram.
+Combining all results discussed above, we draw the thermodynamic glass phase diagram.
 If $R < R_c$, the phase diagram is determined by the 1RSB-RLT and only a single glass phase exists.
 If $R>R_c$, four different phases emerge as shown in FIG.~\ref{fig_4}.
 At very low densities, the system is in the RS (fluid) phase where the solution with $m=m_1=1$ is the most stable.
-If $\varphi$ is large and $x$ is close to $1$, the solution with $m=m_1<1$ is the most stable and the system is in the 1RSB phase where all particles are frozen.
-We refer to this phase as the 1RSB(1) phase.
-In this phase, the majority is small particles and they drive the system into the glass phase and large particles are embedded in vitrified small particles.
+If $\varphi$ is large and $x$ is close to $1$, the solution with $m=m_1<1$ is the most stable, and the system is in the 1RSB phase where all particles are frozen.
+We refer to this phase as the 1RSB \textit{double} glass phase.
+In this phase, the majority is small particles, and they drive the system into the glass phase.
+In other words, large particles are embedded in vitrified small particles.
 Indeed, $\varphi_K(x)$ smoothly converges to $\varphi_K^{\rm mono}$ in the one-component limit, $x \to 1$.
-As $x$ decreases and crosses $x_c$, the system undergoes the transition from the 1RSB ($m=m_1<1$) to 2RSB phase ($m<m_1<1$).
+As $x$ decreases and crosses $x_c$, the system undergoes the transition from the 1RSB ($m=m_1<1$) to 2RSB ($m<m_1<1$).
+We refer to this phase as the 2RSB \textit{double} glass.
 As $x$ decreases further, $m<m_1=1$ becomes stable and small particles melt into a fluid phase whereas large particles remain frozen.
-We refer to this phase as the 1RSB(2) phase or the ``single'' glass.
-Although both the 1RSB(1) and 2RSB phases are ``double'' glass in that all particles are frozen, the difference of the two phases should be emphasized.
-In the 2RSB phase, small particles are vitrified inside a porous matrix formed by the pre-vitrified large particles.
-The matrix corresponds to one of the metabasins illustrated in FIG.~\ref{fig_1} (b).
-The dynamc phase diagram for $\varphi_d$, on the other hand, is qualitatively very similar except that (i) $\varphi_d$ scales as $\varphi_d\sim d$ instead of $d\log d$ and (ii) the 1RSB(2)-2RSB transition is absent (see Fig.~1 of SM~\cite{sm}).
+We refer to this phase as the 1RSB \textit{single} glass.
+The difference between the 1RSB and 2RSB double glass phases should be emphasized.